tanzhu91/Youtube_trending_pipeline/README.md

 ## Database schema design

--The two main tables have the following schema as example.
+- The two main tables have the following schema as example.
 Additionaly a star schema is created into a facts table and 3 dimensions tables using both these tables.

 <img width="477" height="403" alt="Screenshot (155)" src="https://github.com/user-attachments/assets/661aa972-94e5-4559-b85b-ac268528d4b6" />